aschwenn/interview-prep/leetcode/easy.md

 ### Problem
 Given `head`, the head of a linked list, determine if the linked list has a cycle in it.

-There is a cycle in a linked list if there is some javascript in the list that can be reached again by continuously following the `next` pointer.
-Internally, `pos` is used to denote the index of the javascript that tail's `next` pointer is connected to.
+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the `next` pointer.
+Internally, `pos` is used to denote the index of the node that tail's `next` pointer is connected to.
 Note that `pos` is not passed as a parameter.

 Return `true` if there is a cycle in the linked list.
 Otherwise, return `false`.
 ### Example
 ```
 Input: head = [3,2,0,-4], pos = 1
 Output: true
-Explanation: There is a cycle in the linked list, where the tail connects to the 1st javascript (0-indexed).
+Explanation: There is a cycle in the linked list, where the tail connects to the 1st node (0-indexed).
 ```
 ### Solution
 **Data structure**: none